Lichtenshtein/FFmpeg-Builds-test2/README.md

 CoreAudioToolbox.dll libdispatch.dll CoreFoundation.dll objc.dll libicuin.dll ASL.dll libicuuc.dll icudt62.dll
 ```

+**Hint:** You can copy these DLL files from iTunes right next to qaac.exe or/and ffmpeg.exe.

 ## Auto-Builds

 Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.